 Apparently, my roots are in a happy, noisy, fun-loving, music-loving, people-loving people.

 My pueblo Indian friends don’t know the story of the Acadians and the Mi’kmaqs… and they should.
-My family was from New Brunswick, but I was born in Massachusetts.
 Do I feel connected to American Indians because I know the history of my people or because I treat everyone the same anyway?
 I used to enjoy holidays with the Cormier side of my family because the Cormiers were open-hearted and loved everybody (until you gave them a reason not to.)
 Holidays with the Cormiers meant lots of laughter, food, and music.

-Holidays with pueblo friends consists of storytelling (laughter) and food… and my wife and I are usually asked to play music.
-Do our pueblo friends remind me of my own family? …or do they just feel like family?
+Holidays with pueblo friends consists of storytelling (laughter) and food… and we’re usually asked to play music.
+Do our pueblo friends remind me of my own family? …or do they just feellike family?

 Culture is an important thing.
 It gives us a sense of history and tradition.
 But, in the end, it’s who we are in our heart… who we bring to one another… that matters most.